-Fostex produced reel to reel tape recorders from 1983 to 1998 which were manufactured in the Japan.
+Fostex produced reel to reel tape recorders which were manufactured in Japan.
 These tape recorders targeted the studio market.
 Fostex tape recorders used solid state electronics.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 110-120v, 220-240v & Multi voltages.

 1949 Mr. S.Nishimura and Mr. H.Shinohara established Shinano Onkyo Institute in Japan to manufacture speakers.

 1962 Foster makes microphones

 1973 The Fostex Company was founded by Foster Electric Co.,Ltd. to brand speaker components from Foster and sell them direct to consumers and dealers

 1978 Developed speakers for professional use and began to export worldwide